ColinFrankish/CV/README.md

 `````
 Personal Profile
 `````
- Career changer working to become a Web Developer after fifteen years experience in the Travel industry.
-Recent graduate from Makers Academy in London.
+ Career changer working to become a Junior Web Developer and recent graduate from Makers Academy in London.
+Looking to get the first role on the developer ladder.
+ Ruby, Rails, Sinatra, CSS, HTML, JavaScript and more - see below.
- As well as my newly acquired skills in full stack web development, I am extremely adaptable with first-rate presentation and organisational abilities.
+ Extremely adaptable with first-rate presentation and organisational abilities.
- I have experience in sales, project management, administration, staff training, product selection, advertising, marketing, presentation, recruitment, crisis management, sales management and commercial decision-making.
+ Experience in sales, project management, administration, staff training, product selection, advertising, marketing, presentation, recruitment, crisis management, sales management and commercial decision-making.

 `````
 Key skills
 `````
-  • Makers Academy Graduate in Web Development.
+  • Makers Academy Graduate in Web Development (see below).
   • Experienced in delivering projects on schedule and within budget.
   • Demanding but supportive manager, focusing on maximizing business objectives.
   • Excellent planning, analytical and organisational ability.